-After graduating from CEU with a Certificate in Political Research Methodology and Social Analysis, he started working for Republikon Institute, a Budapest-based think tank.
-As a Research Fellow, his tasks were mainly related to public opinion polling: he was entrusted with data management and analysis of nation-wide representative samples, as well as developing various approaches for measuring politicians’ approval ratings.
-Before starting his doctoral studies, he returned to CEU as a full-time Research Assistant for the CUPESSE (Cultural Pathways to Economic Self-Sufficiency and Entrepreneurship) project, in which he relied on qualitative data from interviews to scrutinize inter-generational value transmission in Hungary.
+Before starting his doctoral studies, he was a Research Fellow at Republikon Institute, a Budapest-based think tank, primarily working with public opinion polling data.
+After that, he returned to CEU as a full-time Research Assistant for the CUPESSE (Cultural Pathways to Economic Self-Sufficiency and Entrepreneurship) project, in which he relied on qualitative data from interviews to scrutinize inter-generational value transmission in Hungary.

 Daniel has extensive experience in qualitative data collection techniques, having conducted over five dozen in-depth interviews with MPs, local political actors, minorities, far-right politicians, as well as young and elderly members of middle-class families in the last couple of years.
-He also has first-hand experience in experimental methods (both in the lab and on the field), in focus group research, survey methodology (as interviewer and designer of PAPI and CAWI questionnaires alike); in Hungarian, he also published multiple papers employing quantitative text analysis.
+He also has first-hand experience in experimental methods (both in the lab and on the field), in focus group research and survey methodology (as interviewer and designer of PAPI and CAWI questionnaires alike).